czarcoin/czarcoin-automation/windows/storj-bridge-automate/README.md

 To enable UPNP
 `./automate_storj_bridge.ps1 -enableupnp`

-To run as a service account (*recommended for automated deployment situations*) `./automate_storj_bridge.ps1 -runas -username username -password 'password'`
+To run as a service account (*recommended for automated deployment situations* / Besure to deploy as a user and not as NT\Authority System otherwise it will fail)

+`./automate_storj_bridge.ps1 -runas -username username -password 'password'`

 ### Output Results